Study Says Mother-Daughter Bonds Are The Strongest Of All Relationships

-And that could explain why the both of you could be at loggerheads, sometimes (okay, often if you have older girls!).
-All this is because you understand her situation too well at brain-chemistry level.
+And that could explain why both of you could be at loggerheads, sometimes (okay, often if you have older girls!).
+All this is because you understand her situation too well at a brain-chemistry level.

 Mother’s Influence On Daughter’s Mental Health

 Simply put, a mother’s mental health experiences could potentially serve as predictors for her daughter’s own mental health.

 According to Fumiko Hoeft, an associate professor of psychiatry at the University of California, San Francisco, brain patterns inherited from both mothers and fathers have an impact on mental health conditions.